-The six months of trading to 30 June 2021, as reported in this Interim Report and Accounts, demonstrate the resilience of the Computacenter business model, which is built on the three primary business lines of Technology Sourcing, Professional Services and Managed Services.
+The six months of trading to 30 June 2021, as reported in this announcement, demonstrate the resilience of the Computacenter business model, which is built on the three primary business lines of Technology Sourcing, Professional Services and Managed Services.

-The Group's revenues increased by 29.2 per cent to £3,180.0 million (H1 2020: £2,462.2 million) and were 31.4 per cent higher in constant currency2.
+The Group's revenues increased by 29.2 per cent to £3,180.0 million (H1 2020: £2,462.2 million) and were 31.4 per cent higher in constant currency.
 This is the first time that the Group has exceeded £3 billion of revenues in a six-month period and first half revenues are higher than any of the annual revenues recorded by the Group prior to and including 2016.

-The Group made a profit before tax of £115.2 million, an increase of 59.1 per cent [H1 2020: £72.4 million].
-The Group's adjusted1 profit before tax increased by 59.4 per cent to £118.9 million [H1 2020: £74.6 million] and by 61.1 per cent in constant currency2.
+The Group made a profit before tax of £115.2 million, an increase of 59.1 per cent (H1 2020: £72.4 million).
+The Group's adjusted profit before tax increased by 59.4 per cent to £118.9 million (H1 2020: £74.6 million) and by 61.1 per cent in constant currency.
 This result for the first half of the year is greater than any full year profit made by the Group prior to 2019 and would be the third largest annual profit in the history of the Group.

 The difference between profit before tax and adjusted profit before tax relates to the Group's net charge of £3.7 million (H1 2020: charge of £2.2 million) from exceptional and other adjusting items.
 This difference is the amortisation of the acquired intangible assets resulting from the Group's 2018 acquisition of FusionStorm and the H2 2020 acquisition of Pivot which has driven the period on period increase.
-Further information on these can be found on page 21.

-With the increase in the Group's profit after tax, the diluted earnings per share ['EPS'] increased by 56.1 per cent to 70.7 pence for the period (H1 2020: 45.3 pence).
+With the increase in the Group's profit after tax, the diluted earnings per share ('EPS') increased by 56.1 per cent to 70.7 pence for the period (H1 2020: 45.3 pence).
 Adjusted diluted EPS, the Group's primary EPS measure, increased by 56.5 per cent to 73.1 pence (H1 2020: 46.7 pence) in the first half of 2021.

-The result has benefited from £541.9 million of revenue [H1 2020: nil], and £6.8 million of adjusted profit before tax [H1 2020: nil], resulting from all acquisitions made since 1 January 2020.
-All figures reported throughout this Interim Report and Accounts include the results of these acquired entities.
+The result has benefited from £541.9 million of revenue (H1 2020: nil), and £6.8 million of adjusted profit before tax (H1 2020: nil), resulting from all acquisitions made since 1 January 2020.
+All figures reported throughout this announcement include the results of these acquired entities.